my1100/CS-162/README.md

 This will set up the environment.

-Then, to evaluate a specific .json or .jsonl file, run the following:
+Then, to evaluate a specific .json or .jsonl file, add it to the current folder and run the following:

 ```
-python grade_model.py --input [name of file to test]
+python grade_model.py --input [path to file to test]
 ```

 The output should display the precision, recall, f1-score, and accuracy of the model on the evaluation dataset.